 (refresher for the dc)

-Front post double crochet: Yo, insert your hook behind the dc from the previous row so that it is pushed forward, Yo, pull the loop through the dc, you should have 3 loops on the hook, Yo, pull through 2 loops, Yo, pull through the last 2 loop.
+front post double crochet: Yo, insert your hook to the right of the stitch you want to work around.
+Push through so that your hook is behind the post of the stitch from the previous row.
+The post will be pushed forward and your hook visible on either side.
+Yo, pull the loop around the st, you should have 3 loops on the hook, Yo, pull through 2 loops, Yo, pull through the last 2 loop.

 Tip: You should skip the top of the stitch you went around for the fpdc and continue to the next stitch.

 Row 2.
 Ch 3, turn, make a fpdc around the next dc, put 1 regular dc in the next 2 sts, *make a fpdc around the next dc, put 1 dc in the next 2 sts,* repeat until you come to your last 2 sts, put 1 fpdc in the next st, make 1 dc in the top ch from the previous row.

 Row 3.
 Ch 3, turn, *put 1 dc in the top of the fpdc from the previous row, make the next 2 sts fpdcs, * repeat the pattern til you come to the last two sts, put 1 dc in each of the last 2 sts.